-Sam Howard on why actually it does matter what you wear even if no one is watching.
+Sam Howard on why actually it does matter what you wear, even if no one is watching.

-The day I turned freelance was marked by a ceremonial trip to the loft where I deposited my dry clean onlys, anything with cuffs or collars and my entire collection of 40 denier.
+First there was a ceremonial trip to the loft where I deposited my dry clean onlys, anything with cuffs and/or collars and my entire collection of 40 denier.
 As for the suits I gleefully deposited the lot at Oxfam with a note of apology.

 On the way home I popped into M&S for several pairs of their finest tracky bottoms, (first time I have ever considered velour as a valid option) and tatty Ts.
 ‘That’s me.’
-I thought, ‘I’m a proper freelancer now, all chill and unassuming with an elasticated waist’.
+I thought, ‘I’m a proper freelancer now, all chill and unassuming with an elasticated waist.’

-There was also a weird side effect of looking a tad casual by day in that I possibly over compensated of an evening: rocking up to watch the match on the neighbour’s HD in full vintage;, an early evening showing of Rio sporting a doorframe-bashing bouffant; and mincing to Asda in killer heels, full make up & ‘no photos please’ sunnies.
+There was also a weird side effect of looking possibly a tad too casual by day in that I possibly over compensated of an evening: rocking up to watch the match at the neighbour’s house in full vintage; or an early evening showing of Rio sporting a doorframe-bashing bouffant; and mincing to Asda in killer heels, full make up and ‘no photos please’ sunnies.
 Again Elli seemed to be dawdling somewhat when it came to accompanying his mama with the trolley.
 No pleasing some people, I thought at the time.

 “The thing is,” she began solemnly, “One is never to wear slippers,” and I felt her eyes bore into mine, as if she knew!
-“It’s very, very important.” she said slowly for the slowest of us to catch up.
+“It’s very, very important.” she said it slowly for the slowest of us all to catch up.

 And the thing is I can see she has a point.
-One of the trickiest things I have noticed in these early months, is to stay consistent in your self-belief.
+One of the trickiest things I noticed in those early months, was to stay consistent in myr self-belief.
 You no longer have the job title, the rank and recognition that you had in the ‘real world’, nor do you have the support and sense of perspective your cronies gave you, cackling around the water cooler swapping ‘you think you’re having a bad day’ horror stories.
 You can only look to yourself for courage and encouragement.
 But if ‘yourself’ looks unemployable, then it’s not really going to give you that boost you need.
-Because in freelance as much as there isn’t anyone to rain on your parade, there’s no one to tell you you’re a little superstar either.
+Because when you ‘home office’ althoght there isn’t anyone to rain on your parade, there’s no one to tell you you’re a little superstar either.
 That’s your job now.
 You need to look in the mirror and feel quietly confident – not like begging Gok Wan to come out of retirement.

 Very true, but PR can be a trite fraught on occasion.
 To illustrate my point lets imagine a world where there were no PRs, because everyone in The World of Tech was just so good at connecting and communicating…

 Once upon a time, there was an incredibly enthusiastic and irrepressible young journalist, to him the glass was always half full, not that he was much of a drinker, mind!
 One day he had to catch a bus into the village to buy more type writer ribbon.
 He planned to use this time on the bus to fact and spell check his work before submitting it to his editor.
 “You are such a perfectionist!”
 The wise, old gentleman would kindly chide him, whenever he handed in his copy just a little late.

 Well, it must have been fate, for on that day, these two jovial people just happened to sit next to each other.
 Both of them being out-going types, in possession of exceptional social skills, they soon fell into a happy rapport.
 In no time at all the earnest inventor was telling the curious journalist all about phalangees and their properties in an extraordinarily level of detail.
 The journalist had all the time in the world to listen to the long list of features that each permutation of phalangees delivered; indeed he was gripped.
 Having both missed their stops, they were now walking companionably back into the village together and the journalist used his psychic skills to ascertain the unique business benefits that phalangee-based engineering could deliver to his readers.

-The journalist nodded solemnly, and true to his word the story was published quite some time later, once the inventor had taken his suit to the cleaners, decided on his company logo and got the phalangee-based product range to stop blowing up.
+The journalist nodded solemnly, and true to his word the story was published quite some time later, once the inventor had taken her suit to the cleaners, decided on her company logo and got the phalangee-based product range to stop blowing up.